WPManageNinja/ninja-job-board/readme.txt

 In individual application view page, you can see the complete submitted data, uploaded applicant cv.
 You can also change the application status and internal status easily.
 One of the important feature is, you can add notes to each application.

+#### Email Broadcast to Applicants
+Send email to Applicants as bulk and you can select filter by application status and internal status before send.

 #### Super fast and Light Weight Form
 This is a super fast form builder and it's only loads css and js if you add the form in a page.
 Every line of CSS and JS is useful and there has no extra css and js.
 For a normal form, It's loads less than 30KB css and js combined.
 This form builder plugin will not slow down your site. it's the fastest form builder plugin in WordPress.
 It has also a nice interface to give detailed information of your job post.